Q&A: Europe's new treaty to tighten budget rules

 | BRUSSELS

-BRUSSELS European Union ministers meeting on Monday will attempt to reach agreement on a new treaty enforcing stricter budget controls in the euro zone that could allow the bloc's highest court to fine countries that do not adopt key rules.
+BRUSSELS European Union diplomats are trying to reach agreement on a new treaty enforcing stricter budget rules in the euro zone and other participating countries, but obstacles remain to securing a deal amid efforts to soften some of the measures.

-In a move to tighten the pact, the European Court of Justice may be given power to punish a country that does not respect a balanced budget rule in its national law, with a penalty of up to 0.1 percent of gross domestic product, the latest treaty draft showed.

-All EU countries except Britain are due to sign off on the pact when leaders meet at a summit on January 30.
-But preparatory talks last week ended with some differences still unbridged.
+All EU countries except Britain are expected to sign off on the pact when leaders meet at a summit on January 30.
+But preparatory talks ended last week with differences still unbridged and the European Central Bank unhappy with the direction of the talks.

 WHAT DOES THE PACT AIM TO DO?